rdtsc/microcontest-solutions/src/09/readme.md

 <img src="./extra/01.jpg" alt="Image 1">

-(The numbers are here for illustrative purposes, you must of course manage them differently than by writing them on the images...)
+The numbers are here for illustrative purposes, you must of course manage them differently than by writing them on the images.

-You just have to build a character string (`char*`), in which you write the numbers separated by commas in this order: the first number is the number of the pieces at the top left, the second the number from its neighbor on the right, etc..., and return it within the `resultat` variable.
+You just have to build a character string (`char*`), in which you write the numbers separated by commas in this order: the first number is the number of the pieces at the top left, the second the number from its neighbor on the right, etc., and return it within the `resultat` variable.

 Here, the string would be: